Mr. Potato Head: TV shows

 Mr. Potato Head is also a character in the Disney/Pixar Toy Story franchise, voiced by Don Rickles.
-He was one of Andy's toys before being given to Bonnie.
+He was one of Andy's toys before being given to Bonnie in Toy Story 3.

 In Toy Story (1995), Mr. Potato Head is shown to be moody towards Andy's other toys, though he is friends with Hamm the piggy bank (John Ratzenberger).
 When Sheriff Woody (Tom Hanks) accidentally pushes Buzz Lightyear (Tim Allen) out of a window, Potato Head accuses Woody of doing it on purpose.
 At the end of the film, he is overjoyed to hear Andy's sister Molly getting a Mrs. Potato Head on Christmas.

 In Toy Story 2 (1999), Mr. Potato Head goes with Andy's other toys to rescue Woody, who has been stolen by Al McWhiggin (Wayne Knight).
 After Mr. Potato Head saves three Alien toys (Jeff Pidgeon) from falling out of a Pizza Planet truck, only for them to continually pester him, his wife Mrs. Potato Head (Estelle Harris) decides to adopt them, much to her husband's dismay.

 In Toy Story 3 (2010), Mr. Potato Head is one of Andy's remaining toys, alongside his wife, the Aliens, and others.
 The toys are donated to a daycare center and are later almost killed in a landfill incinerator.
 When the Aliens rescue the toys with a giant crane, Mr. Potato Head finally accepts them as his sons.
 Eventually, Mr. Potato Head and his friends are donated to a new owner named Bonnie (Emily Hahn).

-Mr. Potato Head has appeared in all three Toy Story Toons shorts: Hawaiian Vacation (2011), Small Fry (2011), and Partysaurus Rex (2012), he didn't have a speaking role in small Fry but Rickles reprising the role in the first and third shorts.
+Mr. Potato Head has appeared in all three Toy Story Toons shorts: Hawaiian Vacation (2011), Small Fry (2011), and Partysaurus Rex (2012), voiced again by Don Rickles.

 He also appeared in the Halloween special Toy Story of Terror!
 (2013), where he disappears and Bonnie's other toys must find him.

 Mr. Potato Head appeared in the Christmas special, Toy Story That Time Forgot (2014).

 Mr. Potato Head appeared in Toy Story 4 (2019).
 However, Rickles died in 2017 due to kidney failure, and did not record any lines for him for the film.
 With permission from Rickles's family, Pixar used unreleased lines that Rickles recorded in previous Toy Story films for his final performance as the character.
-Mr. Potato Head only had 7 lines in Toy Story 4, which was dedicated to Rickles's memory.
+Mr. Potato Head had seven lines in Toy Story 4, which was dedicated to Rickles's memory.
 Mr. Potato Head first appears in the prologue of the movie.
 Later during the main events of the film, he and his wife join Bonnie and her parents on their RV road trip.
 At the end of the film, they say goodbye to Woody who chooses to stay with Bo Peep (Annie Potts).